RaubCamaioni/svgpath/README.md

     path_absolute_tokens,
 )

-# expand generator of generators (only needed to compair generator outputs)
+# expand generator of generators (needed to compare generator outputs)
 paths = [[token for token in path] for path in tree_to_paths(tree)] apaths = [[token for token in path] for path in path_absolute_tokens(paths)]